kottster/kottster/docs/data-sources.md

 ## Adding a data source

-There are three ways to add a data source:
+There are two ways to add a data source:

 ### 1. Using the UI